corda/corda-solutions/bn-apps/billing/README.md

 What Billing Service is **not**:
 * Billing Service is not a tokens framework.
 The service was designed to solve billing and metering problems in particular and is not intended to be used beyond these areas.
 Consider using [Corda Tokens SDK](https://github.com/corda/token-sdk) as a general tokens framework.
-* Billing Service doesn't solve settlement problem.
+* Billing Service doesn't solve teh settlement problem.
 Consider using [Corda Settler](https://github.com/corda/corda-settler) for settlement of obligations.

 # How It Works